 Students should not leave confidential materials in places where others may view the materials inadvertently (e.g., on a printer that is in a shared public space; on a desk in an office that is shared with other students, etc.).
+Confidential management of case materials applies to both electronic security of online chart documents and in-person management of such materials.
 Whenever sharing case materials (e.g., for case conference or class; as a sample report for internships) extreme care should be used to remove all identifying information.